 Permute transforms images, audio, and video files on the fly, regardless of the format you have in mind.
 Just drag and drop your files into it, use a dropdown to select the right format, and click to convert.
 In addition to such transformations, Permute even has some light editing features like merging two videos into one or adding subtitles.

 As you can see, learning how to record a webinar and how to save a webinar is pretty easy.
 What you need to do first is pick the right tool for the job.
-While Capto is the best general option, if you’re filming tutorials for your coworkers you can use Yac or CleanShot X. Hustl is great for recording long time lapses.
+While Capto is the best general option, if you’re filming tutorials for your coworkers you can use CleanShot X. Hustl is great for recording long time lapses.
 Searching files on your Mac is done best with HoudahSpot, whereas Permute makes media conversions a breeze.